Growth Metrics

 Travel & Leisure has reported Non-Current Assets over the past 10 years, most recently at $7.4 billion for Q1 2018.

-• Non-Current Assets was $7.4 billion for Q1 2018 at Travel & Leisure, down from $7.5 billion in the prior quarter.
+• Non-Current Assets for Q1 2018 was $7.4 billion at Travel & Leisure, down from $7.5 billion in the prior quarter.

 • Over five years, Non-Current Assets peaked at $8.2 billion in Q3 2017 and troughed at $6.6 billion in Q4 2015.

-• Biggest five-year swings in Non-Current Assets: decreased 14.86% in 2015 and later rose 22.11% in 2016.
+• Biggest five-year swings in Non-Current Assets: dropped 14.86% in 2015 and later increased 22.11% in 2016.

-• Tracing TNL's Non-Current Assets over 5 years: stood at $7.7 billion in 2014, then decreased by 14.86% to $6.6 billion in 2015, then increased by 22.11% to $8.0 billion in 2016, then decreased by 6.89% to $7.5 billion in 2017, then fell by 0.51% to $7.4 billion in 2018.
+• Year by year, Non-Current Assets stood at $7.7 billion in 2014, then dropped by 14.86% to $6.6 billion in 2015, then grew by 22.11% to $8.0 billion in 2016, then dropped by 6.89% to $7.5 billion in 2017, then decreased by 0.51% to $7.4 billion in 2018.